Posted on Jan 14, 2020

-Consumers are increasingly sharing sensitive data with companies in exchange for convenience.
-For this reason, organizations have a growing responsibility to avoid breaches and safeguard user data.
-As a result, many laws and regulations have been established to protect the confidential information that may be stored or transferred via these systems.
+With the recent surge of high-profile data breaches, supply chain vulnerabilities (SolarWinds, Log4j, and MOVEit, most notably), and targeted cyberattacks, the digital world is becoming increasingly precarious.
+At the same time, consumers are increasingly sharing sensitive data with companies in exchange for convenience and efficiency.
+For these reasons, organizations have a growing responsibility to not only avoid breaches, but safeguard their users’ data.
+Consequently, a raft of laws and regulations have been established to protect this confidential information being stored or transferred via these systems.

 Data protection regulations tend to be quite extensive and require constant monitoring to effectively ensure compliance within the organization.
 That’s why it’s important to establish a list of security metrics to measure effectiveness, participation, the window of opportunity, and any other information that can be used to guide future security decisions and protect data.